 doOneProgression commands the video encoder to begin producing a progressive refinement sequence.
 In this mode, the encoder produces video data consisting of one picture followed by a sequence of zero or more frames of refinement of the quality of the same picture.
 The encoder stays in this mode until either the encoder decides an acceptable fidelity level has been reached or the progressiveRefinementAbortOne command is received.
-In addition, the encoder shall insert the Progressive Refinement Segment Start Tag and the Progressive Refinement Segment End Tag to mark the beginning and end of the progressive refinement as defined in the Supplemental Enhancement Information Specification (Annex L/H.263).
+In addition, the encoder shall insert the Progressive Refinement Segment Start Tag and the Progressive Refinement Segment End Tag to mark the beginning and end of the progressive refinement as defined in the Supplemental Enhancement Information Specification (Annex L of ITU-T H.263).

 doContinuousProgressions commands the video encoder to begin producing progressive refinement sequences.
 In this mode, the encoder produces video data consisting of one picture followed by a sequence of zero or more frames of refinement of the quality of the same picture.
 When the encoder decides an acceptable fidelity level has been reached or the progressiveRefinementAbortOne command is received, the encoder stops refining the current progression and begins another progressive refinement for a different picture.
 The sequence of progressive refinements continues until the progressiveRefinementAbortContinuous command is received.
-In addition, the encoder shall insert Progressive Refinement Segment Start Tags and Progressive Refinement Segment End Tags to mark the start and end of each progressive refinement as defined in the Supplemental Enhancement Information Specification (Annex L/H.263).
+In addition, the encoder shall insert Progressive Refinement Segment Start Tags and Progressive Refinement Segment End Tags to mark the start and end of each progressive refinement as defined in the Supplemental Enhancement Information Specification (Annex L of ITU-T H.263).

 doOneIndependentProgression commands the video encoder to begin an independent progressive refinement sequence.
 In this mode, the encoder produces video data consisting of one Intra picture followed by a sequence of zero or more frames of refinement of the quality of the same picture.
 The encoder stays in this mode until either the encoder decides an acceptable fidelity level has been reached or the progressiveRefinementAbortOne command is received.
-In addition, the encoder shall insert the Progressive Refinement Segment Start Tag and the Progressive Refinement Segment End Tag to mark the beginning and end of the progressive refinement as defined in the Supplemental Enhancement Information Specification (Annex L/H.263).

-doContinuousIndependentProgressions commands the video encoder to begin producing independent progressive refinement sequences.
+In addition, the encoder shall insert the Progressive Refinement Segment Start Tag and the Progressive Refinement Segment End doContinuousIndependentProgressions commands the video encoder to begin producing independent progressive refinement sequences.
 In this mode, the encoder produces video data consisting of one Intra picture followed by a sequence of zero or more frames of refinement of the quality of the same picture.
 When the encoder decides an acceptable fidelity level has been reached or the progressiveRefinementAbortOne command is received, the encoder stops refining the current progression and begins another independent progressive refinement for a different picture.
-The sequence of independent progressive refinements continues until the progressiveRefinementAbortContinuous command is received.
-In addition, the terminal shall insert Progressive Refinement Segment Start Tags and Progressive Refinement Segment End Tags to mark the start and end of each independent progressive refinement as defined in the Supplemental Enhancement Information Specification (Annex L/H.263).
+The sequence of independent progressive refinements continues progressiveRefinementAbortContinuous command is received.
+In addition, the terminal shall insert Progressive Refinement Segment Start Tags and Progressive Refinement Segment End Tags to mark the start and end of each independent progressive refinement as defined in the Supplemental Enhancement Information Specification (Annex L of ITU-T H.263).